 Children typically enjoy lending a helping hand and take pride in their accomplishments.
-More often than not, they simply need you to help them get started — and to set a good example.
+More often than not, they simply need you to help them get started — and set a good example.
 Though you’ll need patience — lots of it — especially with younger ones, showing them the ropes in a clear, simple and step-by-step manner can help them get the hang of basic cleaning tasks before they start practicing on their own.
-Remember, start slow: one day, show them how to pick clothes off the floor and toss them into a hamper; on another, replace books onto the bookshelf.
+Remember, start slow: show them how to pick clothes off the floor and toss them into a hamper before moving on to other tasks, such as replacing books onto the bookshelf.
 If you do crafts or activities with your kids, don’t let the items linger on your table — get them in the habit of putting things away immediately.

 Make cleaning fun by downloading our Clean Your Room BINGO game into their chores.
 For instance, you can play a kitchen clean-up game that involves playing your child’s favorite song and telling them if they pick up all of their food wrappers and napkins by the time the song is over, they’ll get a treat.
 You can also play a “dice game” to divide household tasks.
 Simply write down six different chores, each labeled with a number between one and six, and have your participants roll a die to see their task.
 If you want to up the rewards and stakes (and put a bit more effort into the preparation), you can even lay easter eggs or treats around the house and devise a scavenger hunt that’s so fun your kid might not even mind that there’s actual cleaning involved.

 4. Teach Them How to Organize